pushups/fixdemocracyfirst/README.md

 1. Visit [http://localhost:3000](http://localhost:3000)
 1. Create an account for yourself by visiting [http://localhost:3000/admin](http://localhost:3000/admin) and logging in with Facebook
 1. Launch a rails console `foreman run bundle exec rails c` and execute this command to admin-ize your user account: `User.last.update_attribute(:admin, true)`

+Note: When viewing the [Resque Web Console](http://localhost:3000/resque_web) for the first time, you'll receive a basic auth challenge.
+Respond with username `questionr` and the password you set for `RESQUE_ADMIN_PASSWORD` in your .env file and ask the browser to remember your credentials.

 Contributing (using the [fork-and-pull](https://help.github.com/articles/using-pull-requests) model)
 ----------------------------------------------------------------------------------------------------